 As described above, the Project's Level 1 and Level 2 investments are required to be invested in accordance with the trust indenture.
 As such, they must meet specific requirements to be a qualifying investment, such as high rating qualifications, collateralization requirements, guaranteed repayment, and maturity requirements.
-The Project's investments were in compliance with these limitations as of June 30, 2022 and 2021.
+The Project's investments were in compliance with these limitations as of June 30, 2023 and 2022.

-The Project also invests in a money market fund that has a remaining maturity of one year or less at the time of purchase.
-The investment in this fund is valued at cost, which approximates fair value, and totaled \$4,483,662 and \$3,597,677 as of June 30, 2022 and 2021, respectively.
+The Project invests in a money market fund that has a remaining maturity of one year or less at the time of purchase.
+The investment in this fund is valued at cost, which approximates fair value, and totaled \$5,098,230 and \$4,483,662 as of June 30, 2023 and 2022, respectively.